agile-learning-institute/mentorHub-curriculum-api/README.md

 The ```api/health/``` endpoint is a Promethius Healthcheck endpoint.

 The [Dockerfile](./Dockerfile) uses a 2-stage build, and supports both amd64 and arm64 architectures.
-See [docker-build.sh](./src/docker/docker-build.sh) for details about how to build in the local architecture for testing, and [docker-push.sh] for details about how to build and push multi-architecture images.